- Why Does Your Dog Smell Like Poop And What You Can Do About It?

 5. Poor Breath Causes Dogs To Smell Like Poop

-Unless your dog has just had fishy dog food, they should never smell fishy.
+Unless your dog has just had fishy dog food, it should never smell fishy.

 6. The Dog May Have Skin Issues